Feeling down? Call this number and get a pep talk from kindergarteners

 “We already like you!” scream a group of children.

 Mashable reports that Peptoc’s free service only has 1 million minutes donated from Telzio, their hotline provider.
 With the number of callers ranging from 3,000 to 5,000 a day, according to Mashable and CNN, those minutes could run out quickly.
-If you want to support the line, you can donate at their GoFundMe or directly at the school’s site.
+If you want to support the line, you can donate to their GoFundMe or directly via the school’s site.

 “With the massive volume of calls to the hotline, we had to raise $800 a DAY to cover the hotline fees,” states the GoFundMe.
 “Fortunately, the hotline company, Telzio, has offered us a million free minutes and a discounted rate as sponsorship.
 However, this will only last a few weeks at the rate of current daily calls.”